boschicr/mongoose-local-cache/readme.md

 our queries to remove the step which casts the documents into models.
 Documents are returned as normal Javascript objects without the Model constructor functions, and values are not casted.
 This speeds things up considerably.

-### Caching with Redis
+### Caching data locally

 What if we want to speed things up even faster?

-In these situations where we don't need Mongoose model functionalities, we may want to ramp out our reading speed higher by caching data in Redis.
+In these situations where we don't need Mongoose model functionalities, we may want to ramp out our reading speed higher by caching data locally.
+Especially if we're talking about read-only data.

-Redis is awesome for caching data.
-By caching our MongoDB results in Redis, we can get at least 300% increase in speed when reading the data.
-This is AFTER indexing in MongoDB.
+Caching data locally we avoid any networking overhead at the expense of increased memory usage.
+Your requirements will usually dictate if that's a reasonable trade-off.

 Cool for high-volume data reading!